Reusable Sub-Processes

 -

-Right-click the Task you wish to convert to a Reusable Sub-Process,
+Right-click the Task you wish to convert to a Reusable Sub-Process, - In this case, the Purchase Order task.

 - Select Transform to Sub-Process.